luontola/gospec/README.md

 ### Writing Specs

-Because of using gotest, all your specs must be in files whose names end with `_test.go` and they must be added to your test suite as explained above.

 The following imports are needed.
-The first imports the `gospec.Context` interface and the second is needed for using expectation matchers (`Equals`, `IsTrue`, `IsNil`, `Not()`, `Contains` etc.) without having to prefix them with the package name.
+The first imports the `gospec.Context` interface and the second is needed for using GoSpec's expectation matchers (`Equals`, `IsTrue`, `IsNil`, `Not()`, `Contains` etc.) without having to prefix them with the package name.
 (In a future GoSpec version the matchers will be moved to their own package.)

     import "gospec"
     import . "gospec"

-Each group of specs is a method which takes `gospec.Context` as a parameter.
-You can call the methods on `Context` to declare expectations and nested specs.
+The specs are written as functions which take `gospec.Context` as a parameter.
+You can call the methods of `Context` to declare expectations and nested specs.

 For examples on how to write specs, see the files in the [examples] directory.